 Give at least a month to research before buying a glider.
 You need to understand entirely whether you can handle a glider or not.
 There is a lot of information available online, and you can check that out before making any decision.
 Do not take any decision in haste.

-A sugar glider can range anywhere from $150-$600 depending on the type and color of the glider.
+A sugar glider can cost anywhere between $150 to $600 depending on the type and color of the glider.

 Got it?
 Now you want to check out the pros and cons?
 Yes?
 So, let’s have it.

 1. They are nocturnal.

 If you are going to work, you won’t have a problem caring about your pet in the day because they are going to sleep at that time.